Kyoto Imperial Palace 京都御所

-Kyoto Imperial Palace, known as Gosho, is the former residence of Japan's royal family.
+Kyoto Imperial Palace, known as Gosho, is the former residence of Japan's imperial family.
 It is now an impressive landmark in the very center of Kyoto.

-After serving as home for Japan's royals during the more than ten centuries Kyoto served as the nation's capital, the Imperial family left the palace in 1868 when the capital moved to Tokyo.
+After serving as a home for Japan's imperial family during the ten centuries Kyoto served as the nation's capital, the family left the palace in 1868 when the capital moved to Tokyo.
 Visitors are now free to stroll the grounds surrounding the palace, an activity once limited to guided tours.